NoushadCK/Melnoma_detection/README.md

 # Melnoma_detection
-Menoma_detection using CNN custom model
+Melnoma_detection using CNN custom model

+This repostory is an educational assignment melnoma detection exercise using CNN custom model, dataset is ver small around 3000 images classified to 9 sub classes.